simon44LH/simon44LH/README.md

 👨‍💻  I studied **computer science and economics** in Bavaria.

-🤝  I’m looking for help with the implementation of **swagger in docker**
+🤝  I’m looking for help with the implementation of **Swagger in Docker**

 <h3 align="left">Connect with me:</h3>
 <p align="left">